mansha71/apptemp/README.md

 ---

 ## This comes with-
-- 1/ Login using Apple and Google using Supabase
+- 1/ Login using Apple using Supabase
 - 2/ Widget which you can customise
 - 3/ Revenue Cat Payments
 - 4/ App Lock in-built (FACE ID & PIN)